 Follow us on Facebook.

 Florida Asian Services: An organization dedicated to advance the civic and political participation and empowerment among the Asian population and beyond in Florida.
 FAS provide citizenship - naturalization assistance and civic education services, nonpartisan voter mobilization and education, community services and outreach.
-To learn more, visit www.flasianservices.org or follow us on Facebook.
+To learn more, visit the Florida Asian Services website, or follow them on Facebook.

 This is an exceptional opportunity to gain work experience and gain a deeper understanding of the County's political system.
 It is anticipated that after completing this position interns will have gained practical skills.
 Interns will observe diversity in action and gain exposure to Miami-Dade County's unique community building model.